Probiotics seem to be the new ‘hot’ item on the market, but could they really help your baby?

 How Probiotics Help Colicky Babies

-Probiotics may help with your baby’s colic by reducing gastric inflammation and improving conditions like lactose intolerance which may cut his crying time in half.
+Probiotics may help with your baby’s colic by reducing gastric inflammation and improving conditions like lactose intolerance.
 Studies have recently shown that probiotics, particularly the lactobacillus family of probiotics, can help manage the underlying issues.

 Why Babies Get Gassy